To the Members

 The Company's well-defined organizational structure documented policy guidelinesdefined authority matrix and internal financial controls ensure efficiency of operationsprotection of resources and compliance with the applicable laws and regulations.
 Moreoverthe Company continuously upgrades its systems and undertakes review of policies.
 Theinternal financial control is supplemented by extensive internal audits regular reviewsby management and standard policies and guidelines to ensure reliability of financial andall other records to prepare financial statements and other data.
 The Audit Committee ofthe Board reviews internal audit reports given along with management comments.
 The AuditCommittee also monitors the implemented suggestions.

 Composition of Audit Committee

-e Audit Committee comprises of four directors namely Mr. S. Sridhar Chairman Mrs. Kishori Udeshi Mr. S. M. Bafna and Mr. Puneet Bhatia.
+The Audit Committee comprised of following directors namely Mr. S. Sridhar Chairman Mrs. Kishori Udeshi Mr. Pradeep Kumar Panja and Mr. Puneet Bhatia.

-There were no material changes and commitments affecting the financial position of the Companywhich has occurred between the end of the financial year of the Company and the date ofthe Directors' report The impact of pandemic has been dealt with in this reportunder separate head and also in the Management Discussion and Analysis annexed to theAnnual Report.
+The material changes and commitments affecting the financial position of the Companywhich has occurred between the end of the financial year of the Company and the date ofthe Directors' report The impact of pandemic has been dealt with in this reportunder separate head and also in the Management Discussion and Analysis annexed to theAnnual Report.

 There was no change in the nature of business of the Company.
-The company continues tobe an Asset Finance Company.

-Disclosure regarding details relating to Deposits covered under Chapter V of the Act isnot applicable since our company is a Non-Banking Financial Company regulated by ReserveBank of India.
-The Company accepts deposits as per Master Direction - Non-BankingFinancial Companies Acceptance of Public Deposits (Reserve Bank) Directions 2016.
+Disclosure regarding details relating to deposits covered under Chapter V of the Act isnot applicable since our company is a Non-Banking Financial Company regulated by ReserveBank of India.
+The Company accepts deposits as per Master Direction - non-bankingfinancial companies acceptance of public deposits (Reserve Bank) Directions 2016.

 CONSOLIDATED FINANCIAL STATEMENTS